-Table Name В ase Information on Population Approach Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions An expert Engineering report is the basis for estimating the decommissioning cost (C{T_E}) .
-Phasing of Negative Residual value The year 1 value of the decommissioning cost was reported in year 1.
-The cost of debt incremental was then reported for each subsequent year.
-The 5 year average of the 15 year AGS bonds are appropriate to estimate rate of return for present value calculation purposes.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1989 - 2004 Maintenance capitalised BoP Reference: 4.1.c Estimate Pipeline Asset - Maintenance capitalised (2005 - 2019) Data for maintenance capitalised was not available prior to the service provider's ownership of the pipeline.
+Base Information n Population Approach Methodology Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Assumptions incremental was then reported for each subsequent year until 2020.
+In 2021 the increment is calculated as the difference in total negative residual value between 2020 and 2021.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 1989 - 2004 Maintenance capitalised BoP Reference: 4.1.c Estimate Pipeline Asset - Maintenance capitalised (2005 - 2021) Data for maintenance capitalised was not available prior to the service provider's ownership of the pipeline.
 Estimate pre-acquisition maintenance capitalised based on post-acquisition actual maintenance capitalised data, therefore estimated no capitalised maintenance.
 Post-acquisition actual maintenance capitalised data is an appropriate basis for estimating preacquisition maintenance.
 No transactions recorded pre-acquisition for maintenance capitalised.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 -2019 Maintenance capitalised BoP Reference: 4.1.c Actual SAP Trial Balance and FAMR for: QGP 1 and QGP 2 No data for maintenance capitalised was noted in the review of the SAP FAMR and the relevant SAP Trial Balances.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 -2021 Maintenance capitalised BoP Reference: 4.1.c Actual SAP Trial Balance and FAMR for: QGP 1 and QGP 2 No data for maintenance capitalised was noted in the review of the SAP FAMR and the relevant SAP Trial Balances.
+N/A Table 4.1: Recovered capital Pipeline Assets 1989 -2004 Disposals (at cost) Estimate Pipeline Assets - Disposals (at cost) (2005 - 2021) QGP estimated there to be no proceeds of disposals for the pipeline in the pre-acquisition period.
+This Disposal (as cost) has been interpreted to mean cash proceeds